 What is the Model Context Protocol?

 MCP is an open protocol that standardizes how AI applications reach external tools, data, and prompts.
-Anthropic introduced it in November 2024 and adoption spread quickly across the ecosystem: OpenAI supports MCP in its Agents SDK, and Google DeepMind announced Gemini support in April 2025.
+Anthropic introduced it in November 2024 and adoption spread quickly across the ecosystem: OpenAI supports MCP in its Agents SDK, and Google DeepMind CEO Demis Hassabis confirmed Gemini and SDK support in April 2025.
 The protocol is a JSON-RPC client-server design: a server exposes capabilities, a client connects to the server and makes those capabilities available to the model.
 Read the MCP documentation for the full protocol.

 What is an MCP connector?
 The server side and the client side

 In everyday usage, an MCP connector is a packaged MCP server: an endpoint URL, authentication, and a set of tools, ready to plug into a client.
 That is the sense in which chat applications use the word; the connectors you add to clients such as Claude or ChatGPT are MCP servers underneath (see which clients support MCP).
-But the connector concept has two distinct ends, and it pays to keep them apart:
+The server and client sides have different responsibilities:

 On an agent platform, both directions show up.
 An agent consumes external MCP servers to gain tools, which makes the agent runtime the client.
 And the platform can publish the agent itself as an MCP tool, which puts the agent behind a server that other applications call.
-Same protocol, opposite roles, and a production agent often plays both at once.
+A production agent can use both roles at once.

 MCP connector vs custom API integration: when each wins

 MCP does not replace your APIs.
-It describes API operations as tools in a form every MCP client understands, so the question is not whether to have an API but whether to wrap it in the protocol or wire it up by hand.
+It describes API operations as tools in a form every MCP client understands.
+The decision is whether to wrap an API in the protocol or wire it up by hand.

-One boundary matters more than the rest: MCP is request-and-response tool calling, initiated by the model during a run.
-It is not event delivery.
-When an external event should trigger an agent, a Stripe payment, a Kafka message, a new database row, that is the job of event connectors with their own delivery guarantees.
-Compare the event connector patterns for that decision, and read why pre-built connectors replace integration glue for the broader argument.
+MCP tool calls are client-initiated during a run.
+A server can return the result directly, while optional extensions can represent longer workflows.
+MCP is not event delivery.
+When an external event should trigger an agent, such as a Stripe payment, a Kafka message, or a PostgreSQL NOTIFY message, use an event connector with the appropriate delivery guarantees.
+Compare the event connector patterns for that decision.
+For broader context, Read why pre-built connectors replace integration glue for the broader argument.
 MCP sits alongside those patterns, not above them.

 How MCP connectors work on an agent platform